truenas/documentation/content/CORE/UIReference/Sharing/AFP/AFPShareScreen.md

 ---
 title: "AFP Share Screen"
-description: "Set up an AFP Share"
+description: "Use the AFP share screen to set up an Apple Filing Protocol (AFP) shares on your TrueNAS."
 weight: 10
 tags:
 - coreafp
 ---

+Apple Filing Protocol (AFP) facilitates workgroup and Internet file sharing in a mixed-platform environment.

 Use the **Sharing > AFP** screen to set up an AFP share.